Éducaloi

 What rights does an adolescent have when she appears before a judge?

-• The right to be represented by a lawyer
+• The right to be represented by a lawyer:

-On the day of her appearance, the judge will remind her of this right and allow her to find a lawyer if she doesn’t have one.
-If the adolescent doesn't have a lawyer and the judge thinks she doesn't understands the charges, the sentence that would apply if she pleads guilty, or the appearance process, he must appoint a lawyer to represent her.
+When she appears before the court to enter her plea, the adolescent has the right to be represented by a lawyer, free of charge.
+In fact, this right exists from the moment of her arrest.
+On the day of her appearance, the judge will remind her of this right and allow her to find a lawyer if she doesn’t have one yet.
+If the adolescent has no lawyer and the judge is not convinced that she understands the charges, the possible sentence, or the process, he must appoint a lawyer to represent her.
 This usually happens whenever an adolescent pleads guilty to the charges and the judge feels she doesn’t fully understand the consequences of her decision.

-• The right to have the charges read aloud
+• The right to have the charges read aloud:

 Is there anything left to do after the appearance?

-• If the adolescent pleads guilty
+• If the adolescent pleads guilty:

-• If the adolescent pleads not guilty
+• If the adolescent pleads not guilty:

 Important